ACS Award in Colloid & Surface Chemistry

 Sponsored by Procter & Gamble

-That shift into administration has still left space for research.
-Currently, Russel is researching colloidal film formation and patterning of thin polymer films.
+White, 59, was born and educated in Australia.
+From the University of Queensland, Brisbane, he received a B.Sc.
+(1968) and two honors degrees (physical chemistry, 1969; theoretical physics, 1971).
+In 1975, he completed a Ph.D. in applied math at Australian National University.
+He did two postdoctoral fellowships in chemistry between 1975 and 1977 at the University of Bristol, in England, and the University of Melbourne, in Australia.
+Before doing a third postdoc in applied math at Australian National University, he lectured in physical chemistry for a year in Melbourne.

-Russel, 61, graduated from Rice University in 1969 with a B.A. and a master's of chemical engineering.
-He received a Ph.D. from Stanford University in 1973 and joined Princeton's department of chemical engineering a year later.
-He has served on the editorial board of a number of colloid science and engineering journals and has been honored throughout his career, including elections to the American Academy of Arts & Sciences and the National Academy of Engineering.
+In 1981, he returned to Melbourne where he served as a lecturer in physical chemistry for three years.
+He then spent the next 14 years there as a professor of math.
+In 1998, he joined the chemical engineering faculty at Carnegie Mellon University, where he is currently a chemical engineering professor and director of the university's Center for Complex Fluids Engineering.

-The award address will be presented before the Division of Colloid & Surface Chemistry.
+White will present the award address before the Division of Colloid & Surface Chemistry.

 Join the conversation